 Some other attributes you should consider logging:

+The OWASP guide provides a comprehensive list of attributes you should log based on the requirements.
 Also, check out the Guide to Troubleshoot Windows System Logs for Security Issues.

 Last updated: 2022